 Our evening celebrations continued on with the usual speeches and then a Scottish meal with a soup, beef and ending in a cranachan – a traditional dessert containing a plethora of Scottish ingredients including cream, whisky, oats, honey and fresh raspberries.
 There was no other way to end the night than to dance it a way.
 In Scotland, that means a ceilidh!
 For those that have never attended a ceilidh I’d highly recommend one.
 You’ll find plenty on the go around St Andrew’s Day or Burns Night both here in Scotland or anywhere you can find a Scottish society but ceilidhs are the activity of choice instead of a disco or a band for lots of celebrations and parties across Scotland.
 A night of energetic Scottish country dancing will always be the best way to end a Scottish wedding!

 Our honeymoon adventures

-All our images are used with permission and courtesy of our wedding photographer Kirsty Winfield
+All wedding images are used with permission and courtesy of our wedding photographer Kirsty Winfield

 Pin it for later